Generating numbers of rings graded by amenable and supramenable groups: Examples of graded rings with finite generating numbers

 Then the following two statements hold. \begin{itemize} \item $L^n\cong L$ as $L$-modules, so that ${\rm gn}(L)=1$. \item There is a strong $\mathbb Z$-grading on $L$ such that $L_0$ has UGN. \end{itemize} \end{proposition}

-The $S$-algebra $L$ in Proposition 4.2 is a special case of what is known as a {\it Leavitt path algebra} (see \cite{LPA}).
-Moreover, the $\mathbb Z$-grading referred to in the theorem corresponds to the conventional $\mathbb Z$-grading on such algebras (see \cite[\S 2.1]{LPA}).
+The $S$-ring $L$ in Proposition 4.3 is often denoted $L_S(1,n)$ (see the remark following the proof of Proposition 2.12).
+It is a special case of what is known as a {\it Leavitt path ring} (see \cite{LPA}).
+Moreover, the $\mathbb Z$-grading referred to in Proposition 4.3 corresponds to the conventional $\mathbb Z$-grading on such rings (see \cite[\S 2.1]{LPA}).

-The proof of Proposition 4.2 makes use of the following well-known, elementary property.
+The proof of Proposition 4.3 makes use of the following well-known, elementary property.